taeukkkim/image-classification-level1-17/README.md

 ```

 # Model
-Models are includeed like below
+Models are included like below
 * ResNet
 * EfficientNet
 * VGG